ReadingAndThinking.com

 In Laura Reese's book, we talk about two reasons why we need "visual hammers": to recognize faster, they can be recognized almost immediately; Only by making good use of the "visual hammer" can communication efficiency be maximized.

-21. Made to Stick by Chip Heath and Dan Heath
+21. Made to Stick by Chip Heath, and Dan Heath

 You may believe that the only man-made structure you can see from space is the Great Wall.
 Coca-Cola can corrode human bones and use up 10% of our brains.
 At the same time, you can’t remember the arrangement of the leaders at the regular meeting last week.
 You saw it yesterday.